mike-north/ember-octane-workshop/notes/15-fowarding-routes-simulating-api-responses.md

 ## Display Data In Templates

-Now that we have all the data that we need, let's display them, by creating the needed templates.
+Now that we have all the data that we need, let's display it, by creating the needed templates.
 We will be using index route templates, which are templates that will be displayed first by default, when a user visits a route.

 For the `teams` route, if there are no teams to be displayed, an appropriate message is displayed in it's corresponding index route, which we will be creating at [`../app/templates/teams/index.hbs`](../app/templates/teams/index.hbs):